-- (i) Note 26 Share-based payment arrangements In relation to performance shares, the Group measures the cost of equity settled share based payments at fair value at the grant date.
+- (i) Note 27 Share-based payment arrangements In relation to performance shares, the Group measures the cost of equity settled share based payments at fair value at the grant date.
 The expense recognised in the Statement of Profit or Loss and Other Comprehensive Income takes into account management's assessment of the associated performance milestones being achieved. - (ii) Provision for doubtful debts The provision for doubtful debts requires a degree of estimation and judgement.
-The level of provision is assessed by taking into account the aging of receivables, historical collection rates and specific knowledge of the individual debtors financial position. - (iii) Estimated impairment of assets The Group assesses impairment at each reporting date by evaluating conditions specific to the group that may lead to impairment of assets.
-Where an impairment trigger exists, the recoverable amount of the asset is determined based upon value in use assumptions which involves the use of estimates and assumptions - (iv) Intangible assets (contract rights) Contact rights have a finite useful life and are carried at cost less accumulated amortisation and impairment losses.
+The level of provision is assessed by taking into account the aging of receivables, historical collection rates and specific knowledge of the individual debtors financial position. - (iii) Estimated impairment of assets The group assesses impairment at each reporting date by evaluating conditions specific to the group that may lead to impairment of assets.
+Where an impairment trigger exists, the recoverable amount of the asset is determined.
+The directors have considered impairment of plant and equipment and intangible assets at reporting date and prepared a value-in-use calculation.
+This calculation forecasts the present value of future cash flows from the current cash generating unit being the Melbourne and Queensland contracts.
+The model adopts a discount factor of 13% and concludes that the present value of future cash flows is in excess of the carrying value of both plant and equipment and the intangible asset and accordingly no impairment is necessary at reporting date. - (iv) Intangible assets (contract rights) Contact rights have a finite useful life and are carried at cost less accumulated amortisation and impairment losses.
 The Melbourne contract has a contractual life of 7 years. - (v) Deferred tax assets The Group expects to have carried forward tax losses, which have not been recognised as deferred tax assets.
 The utilisation of tax losses is subject to the Group passing the required Continuity of Ownership and Same Business Test rules at the time the losses are expected to be utilised.